Last modified July 23, 2021

 The Si7021 sensor consumes very little and is quite fast, but at least the unit that I have measures the temperature a couple of degrees above the real one.

-I have not done any serious tests with the Si7021 because I am very busy with other things (you can imagine) but at some point, before making the project public, I will do them.
+I have not done any serious test with the Si7021 because I am very busy with other things (you can imagine) but I will.

 On paper it would be a perfect sensor for this project.